 Can you work with Big Data in Excel?
 From the barrage of recent news, white papers, and sales calls about Big Data, you would think not.
 A common theme is that “spreadsheets can’t handle Big Data and advanced analytics,” and that companies need to “move up” to new tools, that the vendors with the white papers offer -- implicitly, the benefits outweigh the expense and steep learning curve.
 But in this blog post, we'll show that you can work with Big Data in Excel (with help from our Apache Spark link), without a lot of expense or a steep learning curve.

-To do this, we'll study the same airline Big Data dataset used by HortonWorks, one of the best-known Big Data firms, in an excellent series of tutorial blog posts published about seven months ago.
-We'll answer the same kinds of questions, and build a similar predictive model to the one built by HortonWorks data scientists.
-But we'll do all of this "point and click", without any programming, in desktop Excel with XLMiner Platform, our powerful Excel add-in -- and one other tool, Microsoft's free Power Map add-in, to produce the image below.
+To do this, we'll study the same airline Big Data dataset used by Cloudera, formerly HortonWorks, one of the best-known Big Data firms, in an excellent series of tutorial blog posts.
+We'll answer the same kinds of questions, and build a similar predictive model to the one built by Cloudera data scientists.
+But we'll do all of this "point and click", without any programming, in desktop Excel with Analytic Solver Data Mining, our powerful Excel add-in -- and one other tool, Microsoft's free Power Map tool, to produce the image below.

 20+ Years of Airline Data

 The public dataset used in this example consists of flight arrival and departure information for all commercial flights within the USA dating from October 1987 to April 2008, obtained from the Research and Innovative Technology Administration (RITA) which coordinates the U.S. Department of Transportation research programs.
-For supplemental data including the location of each airport, plane type, and meteorological data pertaining to each flight, click here.
-The data was obtained from 29 commercial airlines and 3,376 airports, and consists of nearly 120 million records (12 GB storage uncompressed), including 3.2 million cancelled flights and 25 million flights at least 15 minutes late.
-The US airline industry generates about $157 billion in annual revenue, so it’s no wonder that both travelers and airlines incur great costs when nearly 20% of flights are delayed or cancelled.
+The data was obtained from 29 commercial airlines and 3,376 airports, and consists of nearly 120 million records (12 GB storage uncompressed), including 3.2 million canceled flights and 25 million flights at least 15 minutes late.
+The US airline industry generates about $157 billion in annual revenue, so it’s no wonder that both travelers and airlines incur great costs when nearly 20% of flights are delayed or canceled.

 Goals of This Tutorial

-We won’t aim to replicate each step of the case study presented by Hortonworks, nor will we aim to show all the advanced machine learning methods available in XLMiner.
-Instead, we'll show how quickly a business analyst with Excel and XLMiner can get essentially the same results as a team of data scientists and programmers equipped with the full set of Big Data tools, programming languages and statistical packages (Hadoop, Pig, Python, Pandas, NumPy, MatPlotLib and SciKit-Learn) -- in a matter of minutes, not hours or days.
+We won’t aim to replicate each step of the case study presented by Cloudera, nor will we aim to show all the advanced machine learning methods available in Analytic Solver Data Mining.
+Instead, we'll show how quickly a business analyst with Excel and Analytic Solver can get essentially the same results as a team of data scientists and programmers equipped with the full set of Big Data tools, programming languages and statistical packages (Hadoop, Pig, Python, Pandas, NumPy, MatPlotLib and SciKit-Learn) -- in a matter of minutes, not hours or days.
 We'll walk through these steps: